Error bounds of Median-of-means estimators with VC-dimension: Appendix: Lemmas and Technical Proofs

-Before providing the proof of the theorem, for ease of manipulation, we first provide a lemma in the general form without proof, which can in fact be derived from the proof process of Theorem \ref{m}.
+Before providing the proof of the theorem, for ease of manipulation, we first provide some lemmas without proof.
+The first lemma can be derived from the proof of Theorem \ref{m}, and the second is the Lemma 7.3 in \cite{chen2018robust}.

 \begin{lemma} For any $k \in [K]$, let $\mathbf{X}_k:=\left(X_i\right)_{i \in B_k}$ and $\mathbf{Y}_k:=\left(Y_i\right)_{i \in B_k}$.
 Let $\mathcal{F}$ be a Boolean class of functions satisfying the following two assumptions: \begin{itemize} \item For all $f \in \mathcal{F}, \mathbb{P}\left(f\left(\boldsymbol{Y}_1\right)=1\right) \leq \dfrac{1 }{4\alpha}$, \item $K \geq C(\mathrm{VC}(\mathcal{F}) \vee|\mathcal{O}|)$ where $C$ is a universal constant, \end{itemize} where $ \alpha>1 $ can be any constant.
 Then, with probability at least $1-\exp (-\frac{K}{8\alpha^{2}})$, for all $f \in \mathcal{F}$, there is at least $\dfrac{\alpha-1}{ \alpha} K $ blocks $B_k$ on which $f\left(\boldsymbol{X}_k\right)=0$.